Coronavirus lockdown: Traders express mixed reactions

 She said the closure of churches and social gatherings during the first lockdown affected the fashion industry and made life extremely difficult for her, and also called for enforcement of the wearing of nose masks.

-But Mr Kwame Adumatta, a shoe dealer at UTC China house, said a second lockdown was necessary to contain the spread of the virus and save lives.
+But Mr Kwame Adumatta, a shoe dealer at UTC China house, said a second lockdown was necessary to contain the spread of the virus and safe lives.

-“Some traders and customers pour insults when you tell them to wear the mask, so I think the lockdown will help in a way, because the thing is becoming serious and dangerous,” Mr Adumatta said.
+“Some traders and customers pour insults when you tell them to wear the mask, so I think the lockdown will help in a way, because the thing is becoming serious and dangerous“, Adumatta said.